 Cowherd became the acting superintendent when the board accepted Springston’s resignation on April 12.
 Citing health-related matters, the 44-year-old stepped down just weeks after the board of education unanimously voted to extend his contract through 2018.

 The board of education held special unscheduled meetings concerning “personnel matters” on April 7, 8 and 9, according to minutes from those sessions.
 Another meeting held April 13 authorized a confidential resignation agreement with Springston with the board placing him on paid administrative leave through June 30, 2015 when the resignation becomes official.

-No charges have been filed in the case.
 Scott Springston will receive the rest of this year’s salary, totaling about $80,000 along with more than $25,000 in accrued and unused vacation time.